Huckabee's gas chamber reference to Iran deal draws Israeli criticism

 "That is why we established the State of Israel and the Israel Defense Forces, and if necessary, we will know how to defend ourselves by ourselves," Katz said.

-Ron Dermer, Israel's ambassador to Washington, said in an interview with USA Today's Capital Download program that while Israel had a "very serious disagreement" with the Obama administration over the Iranian issue, Huckabee's remarks were inappropriate.
-The Anti-Defamation League called the remarks "completely out of line and unacceptable."
+Ron Dermer, Israel's ambassador to Washington, said in an interview with USA Today's Capital Download programme that while Israel had a "very serious disagreement" with the Obama administration over the Iranian issue, Huckabee's remarks were inappropriate.

-Huckabee, one of 16 candidates vying for the Republican presidential nomination, made the comments in an interview with a conservative website on Saturday.
+Huckabee, one of more than a dozen candidates vying for the Republican presidential nomination, made the comments in an interview with a conservative website on Saturday.
 He has been a regular visitor to Israel, where he has been embraced by right-wing politicians as one their country's staunchest supporters.

 "The particular comments of Mr. Huckabee are, I think, part of just a general pattern that we've seen that ... would be considered ridiculous if it weren't so sad," he said.

-(Additional reporting by Jeff Mason in Addis Ababa and Doina Chiacu in Washington; Editing by Louise Ireland and Alden Bentley)
+(Additional reporting by Jeff Mason in Addis Ababa; Editing by Louise Ireland)